All Episodes

 When the White House calls, they say they will only take softballs.

-Cheney Cheney didn't want any hardballs from me.
+Cheney didn't want any hardballs from me.

-He knew what I was prepared.
+He knew what I was prepared for.

-What do you mean softballs?
+What do you mean, softballs?

-Look at the the questions I asked him provided news for the drive-by all weekend long.
+The questions I asked him provided news for the drive-by all weekend long.

 What did you want me to say?

-What did you what what were you hoping I asked?
+What were you hoping I asked?

 I was hoping you'd ask why the president didn't call Congress back into session.

-Because, you know, there's a there's a classic rule.
+Because, you know, there's a classic rule.

-When an enemy is totally imploding or making a fool of himself, you get out of the way.
+When an enemy is totally imploding or making a fool of himself, you get out of the way and you let it happen.

 Okay.